AdelitaMartinez/whac-a-mole/README.md

 # Whac-A-Mole Game

 This is a fun and simple Whac-A-Mole game implemented using HTML, CSS, and JavaScript.
 The idea for this game was inspired by a video tutorial by Kenny Yip Coding on YouTube, with modifications and enhancements made by myself.
+All images used are in the repository.

 ## Features